Frequently Asked Questions on Deportation

 From our experience, usually the stronger your ties to New Zealand, the stronger your prospects of being allowed to stay.
 For example, if you have family members in New Zealand, who are New Zealand citizens and/or residence visa holders, this in certain circumstances could form the basis for you being allowed to stay here.
 Likewise, if you have skilled employment, and your New Zealand employer relies on your specialist skill set and would find it very difficult to replace you, this could equally improve your prospects of being allowed to remain in New Zealand.

-In many instances, people face deportation due to criminal convictions in New Zealand.
-Typically, the nature of criminal offending, how long ago it occurred and its severity will have a bearing on the chances of being able to stay in New Zealand.
+In many instances, people face deportation due to criminal offending or convictions in New Zealand.
+Typically, the nature of criminal offending, how long ago it occurred, and its severity will have a bearing on the chances of being able to stay in New Zealand.
 For example, a person convicted for the first time of drink driving may have a stronger chance of remaining in New Zealand, compared with someone who was convicted of a sexual assault or family violence.

 We are experts in this area and can give you advice on your particular circumstances.
 If we believe we can assist, we will explain your chances of success and the costs associated with engaging us.